 Why?
 Well, most of the other ACT subjects require students to be good readers with very good comprehension.
 Reading comprehension is a skill that can be developed, but it generally takes much more time than one semester.
 Math is an ACT subject that tests a specific list of skills (mostly Geometry and Algebra concepts) which are generally taught by the end of Algebra II and then repeatedly practiced during Trigonometry class.
 This repeated practice generates a boost in the ACT Math score of about 4+ points, which in turns boosts the Composite score a few points.
 So, in only one semester, students can greatly impact their ACT score!

-Fortunately most, most of our students complete both Geometry and Algebra II in high school which helps to introduce most tested concepts.
-My suggestion would be for college-bound students to take our Trig course to continue practicing skills with these topics to improve their Math and Composite ACT scores.
+Fortunately, most of our students complete both Geometry and Algebra II in high school which helps to introduce most tested math concepts.
+My suggestion would be for college-bound students to take our Trig course to continue practicing skills with these topics to improve both their Math and Composite ACT scores.

 This spring I compared ACT scores of our 28 students that had completed Algebra II but no further math classes, versus the 23 students that went on and completed Trigonometry (I removed those students that had not completed at least Algebra II prior to testing).
 The Trig students scored 6.3 points higher on the Math ACT test and 4.7 points higher on the Composite Score.
 I've included a random sample of 25 of the students I reviewed just to show the general trend.
 The scores highlighted in pink are below the math proficiency rating of the State.
 The green highlights indicate 'at benchmark' or above the general expectations of the State.